tombroucke/otomaties-woocommerce-product-filters/README.md

 > [!WARNING]
 > This project is not production ready.
 There is more work that needs to be done
 >
-> - Enable / disable filters on certain pages
+> - Enable / disable filters on certain categories
-> - Only fetch terms / meta values from products that are currently eligible

 ## Installation